 The Standard Schnauzer was a popular dog breed long before the Miniature Schnauzer came into existence.
 However, the Miniature became more popular over time and surpassed the Standard Schnauzer in popularity, especially after World War II.
-It currently (2020) ranks as 19th most popular breed according to the AKC.
-By comparison, the Standard Schnauzer is 89th and the Giant Schnauzer is 78th in the 2020 AKC rankings.
+By 1899, the Miniature Schnauzer was distinct from the Standard Schnauzer.
+However, the American Kennel Club did not recognize two dogs as separate breeds until 1933.

 Miniature Schnauzers Have Great Personalities

-The Miniature Schnauzers is spunky, inquisitive, and alert.
-These pets love being active during playtime but they are well behaved in the house when play is over.
-They are less domineering or aggressive than Standard Schnauzer towards other people and strange dogs.
+The Miniature Schnauzers is spunky, curious, and alert.
+These pets love being active during playtime, but they are well-behaved in the house when the play ends.
+They are less domineering or aggressive than Standard Schnauzers towards other people and strange dogs.

 When they feel cornered, they become fearful and may bite in self-defense.
-Cleo, my dog, was not around children as a puppy and when she felt cornered she bit one of my grandchildren.
-Fortunately, it was only a warning nip and not serious but I did have a prolonged chat with Cleo.
+Cleo, my dog, was not around children like a puppy, and she bit one of my grandchildren when she felt cornered.
+Fortunately, it was only a warning nip and not very serious, but I did have a prolonged chat with Cleo.

-Emotionally, Miniatures want and need to be with its family.
-Cleo did not like being left alone and when I returned home, even after a short absence, her greetings were most enthusiastic!
+Emotionally, Miniature Schnauzer wants and needs to be with its family.
+Cleo did not like being left alone, and when I returned home, her greetings were most enthusiastic even after a short absence!

 The Miniature Schnauzer needs brushing at least once a week.
-They have a thick wiry coat and they shed very little.
+They have a thick wiry coat, and they shed very little.
 Consequently, they need clipping every two to three months.
-You can learn to do a proper Schnauzer clip with a bit of practice.
-If you want to do the grooming yourself, get a set of good quality clippers and scissors.
+If you want to do the grooming yourself, get a set of good-quality clippers and scissors.
+You can learn to do a proper Schnauzer clip with some practice.

-I groomed my minis for quite a while before deciding to get them professionally groomed.
-There are many Youtube videos that will help you learn the proper cut.
+I groomed my minis myself for quite a while before getting it done professionally.
+Many Youtube videos will help you learn the proper cut.

 Miniature Schnauzers Are Good Watchdogs

-Every dog has its own personality.
-I once ha two Miniatures that came from the same litter.
+Every dog has its personality.
+I once had two Miniatures that came from the same litter.
 They would both bark almost non-stop whenever the neighbor was in her backyard.
-This did not please her, of course, and fortunately I did not live there for long.
+Of course, this did not please her; fortunately, I did not live there for long.
 My next home had a high fence the dogs could not see through.